cwebba1/eleventyone/app/blog/2024-04-07-typographical-odyssey.md

 Revising my stylesheet took over a month.
 The project started when I wanted to transfer an article from my Eleventy blog to my WordPress blog.
 A slight typographical oddity caused me to discover that my source fonts had changed.

 I used fonts hosted on Google Fonts.
-I discovered that the Open Sans Google font has changed to be a variable font.
+I discovered that the static Open Sans Google font has changed to be a variable font.
 I needed to update my fonts.

 I decided to download the new variable font versions and to host them on my local server.